Azareal/Gosora/docs/templates.md

 The base templates are stored in `/templates/` and you can shadow them by placing modified duplicates in `/templates/overrides/`.
 The default themes all share the same set of templates present there.

+You can also override templates on a per-theme basis by navigating to `/themes/themeName/overrides` (replace themeName with the name of the theme) and placing the modified duplicates there.

 # Non-standard Extensions

 We also have a few non-standard extensions only available on certain pages or areas, but these shouldn't be relied on in favour of more general mechanisms.